BeaconCMS/beacon_live_admin/guides/introduction/installation.md

 ### Phoenix 1.7 or later

-Beacon also requires a minimum Phoenix version to work properly, make sure you have the latest `phx_new` archive - the command to generate new Phoenix applications.
+Beacon also requires at least Phoenix v1.7 to work properly, make sure you have the latest `phx_new` archive - the command to generate new Phoenix applications.

 ```sh
 mix archive.install hex phx_new